apjanke/ronn-ng/doc-project/Developer-Guide.md

 You need to have all of the gem dependencies installed, either in your system gem installation location, or user gems, or locally in this directory. `bundle install` will do something like that, but I haven't been able to figure out how to get that to work with `bundle exec rake test` without requiring you to install the gems and stuff in to the system location instead of a user or dir-local location.

-The system Rubies in some OSes, especially macOS, are not suitable for doing Ruby development.
-Those are for the system's use.
+The system Rubies in some OSes, especially macOS, are not well suited for doing Ruby development.
+Those are more for the system's use.
 You'll need to set up a Ruby development environment.
+On the other hand, you may want to do testing against the system Ruby, for scenarios like Fedora RPMs where they ship a ronn-ng package that uses system-supplied gem dependencies.

 As of 2024-01, I'm using rbenv to create Ruby dev envs, and bundler on top of that to install the gems.
 Other Ruby env managers may well work, but I don't know them, and don't support them.
 The docs here assume that you're using rbenv the same way I am.

 To set up a Ruby dev env for Ronn-NG in the manner that I use: